Skip to main content

 - APPLICATION_ID: ${APP_ID}

-So if you add another build time arg in the Shipyard UI, like API_KEY, you must add it to your compose file too:
+So if you add another build time arg in the Shipyard UI, like API_KEY, you must add it to your Compose file too:

 .env